 What does PS4 show the error 'Too many USB devices connected'?

 There are three main causes of this error.
-1. There might be a sudden electric shock which leads the PS4 system to inaccurately detect that too many USB devices are connected, even if that is not true.
-2. Another cause could be the USB device you're using being faulty, or sometimes, the USB port itself might trigger this problem.
+1. There might be a sudden electric shock which leads the PS4 system to inaccurately detect that too many USB devices are connected, even if that is false.
+2. Another cause could be the USB device you're using is faulty, or sometimes, the USB port itself might trigger this problem.
 Reach out to a technician or move to another device in such a case.
 3. Corrupted game files or system files might also lead to this error on PS4.

 Can I use my PS4 hard drive on PS5?